Field Museum to House Biggest Dinosaur Ever Discovered

 “The Field Museum’s never-ending goal is to offer the best possible dinosaur experiences.
 Ken Griffin’s long-time support is a major step forward in achieving that goal,” Field Museum President Richard Lariviere said in a statement.
 “With this extraordinary gift from Ken, we’ll be able to create a more scientifically accurate and engaging home for SUE the T. rex and welcome the world’s largest dinosaur to the Field.”

-In addition, SUE will move from Stanley Field Hall to the museum's popular permanent exhibition, the Griffin Halls of Evolving Planet.
+In addition, Sue will move from Stanley Field Hall to the museum's permanent exhibition, the Griffin Halls of Evolving Planet.

 “At 40.5 feet long, she’s the world’s biggest T. rex, but in that giant hall, people sometimes remark that she’s smaller than they expected,” Senior Exhibitions Project Manager Hilary Hansen said.
 “By putting her in her own gallery in our Evolving Planet exhibition, she’ll be put into the proper context of her fellow dinosaurs, and she’ll dominate the room.”